Towards Comprehensive Scene Understanding: Integrating First and Third-Person Views for LVLMs: Experimental Results

-To assess ego–exo multi‐image reasoning capabilities, we evaluate five closed-source and nine open-source LVLMs on the E3VQA benchmark using each model’s default settings.
-Detailed specifications, hyperparameters, and the system and user prompt templates are provided in Appendix.
+To assess ego-exo multi‐image reasoning capabilities, we evaluate five closed-source and nine open-source LVLMs on the E3VQA benchmark using their default configurations.
+Detailed model specifications, experimental settings, as well as system and user prompt templates are provided in \Cref{sec:experimental_details,sec:prompt_templates_method}.